ProSlide Technology: Models

 There are also Hybrid slides, which consist of more than one type of slide.
 For example, Kinnaree at Siam Park is a Hybrid slide of a Tornado 24 and a TornadoWave 60.

 History

 Corporate history

 After being a member of Canada’s alpine skiing team from 1969 to 1974, Richard D. Hunter founded ProSlide Technology Inc. in 1986.
 In 1990, Hunter purchased Mont Cascades, a ski area and waterpark in Quebec.
 Mont Cascades has since served as a research and development area where Proslide tests new ride ideas.

-In 2007, ProSlide purchased a 100-acre plot of land in Ottawa where it has been developing the Alottawata waterpark.
-The park was expected to open in summer 2019 and would have served in part as a research and development centre for the company.
-As of August 2018 however, the park has been put on indefinite hold.
+In 2007, ProSlide purchased a 100-acre plot of land in Ottawa where it began development of the Alottawata waterpark.
+The park was expected to open in the summer of 2019 and would have served in part as a research and development center for the company.
+In August 2018, however, the park was put on indefinite hold.
+The land the company purchased for the waterpark was then sold by ProSlide in July 2023.